Transcript: Poultry Exposure & Neurological Disease

 “The root cause of many chronic diseases in humans is [after all] still unknown.
 Chickens and turkeys destined for human consumption and their products are infected with a plethora of transmissible agents that cause a variety of diseases in the animals, including cancer, diseases of the nervous system, cardiovascular diseases, kidney diseases, etc.”

-That’s in the animals, but they can be a source of infection. humans can be infected by direct contact with live or killed birds, their blood and secretions, consumption of raw or inadequately cooked poultry meat or other products such as eggs, and vaccination.
+That’s in the animals, but they “are a potential source of infection for humans.
+Humans can be infected by direct contact with live or killed birds, their blood and secretions [the so-called ‘chicken juice’ in the package of raw meat], consumption of raw or inadequately cooked poultry meat, or other products, such as eggs and vaccinations…”

-They figured, look if it’s going to affect anyone it would be the poultry workers first, and indeed they found that compared to the control group, an excess of deaths was observed for disorders of the thyroid gland, senile and pre-senile psychotic conditions like schizophrenia, anterior horn cell disease, which is a spinal cord disease, myasthenia gravis, an autoimmune nerve disease, hypertension, heart disease, diseases of the esophagus, peritonitis, and other diseases of the kidney.
-They conclude that this apparent excess occurrence of disease affecting several organs and systems, probably originating from widespread infection with a variety of microorganisms..
+They figured, look, if it’s going to affect anyone, it would be the poultry workers first.
+And indeed, they found that compared to the control group, “an excess of deaths was observed for disorders of the thyroid gland, senile and pre-senile psychotic conditions [like schizophrenia], anterior horn cell disease [which is a degenerative spinal cord condition], myasthenia gravis [an autoimmune nerve disease], hypertension, heart disease, diseases of the esophagus, peritonitis [which is inflammation of the abdominal lining], and other diseases of the kidney…” They conclude that this apparent “excess occurrence of disease affecting several organs and systems, [is] probably originating from widespread infection with a variety of microorganisms.”

 So, this notion that “the present findings may perhaps be providing the first clues that cases of some of the neurologic diseases that occur in the general population may owe their origin to the presence of transmissible agents present in animals and animal products used for food, such as poultry, is plausible…”

 Please consider volunteering to help out on the site.